about us ...

 Have you ever thought about becoming a beekeeper but were not really sure if it is for you?

-Well now you can find out if this is the pasrtime you want to take up at one of our "Have A Go" days.
+Well now you can find out if this is the pastime you want to take up at one of our "Have A Go" days.

 For just a few hours, we will don you in a beesuit and you will inspect a full colony of 40,000 bees under the expert guidance of one of our experienced beekeepers.
 We will provide you with a beesuit to protect you from stings - all you need to bring is a pair of wellington boots and some Marigold kitchen gloves.

 If after the event you want to learn more, simply talk to your tutor for more information.

-See our website Events for details of our upcoming courses.
+See our website for details of our upcoming courses.

 A feature of our apiary is the "Bee Free Zone" in which members of the public can sit, watch and listen to a live inspection of a full colony of honeybees during our weekly inspection of the colonies.
 This is also be a great opportunity to learn something of the life of our bees from the many educational posters and signs we have on display.

 The inspection will be conducted by one of our experienced beekeepers and he or she will talk you through the process of examining the colony and the different clues your beekeeper is looking for.